goeiebook/creativelab/narrative.md

 ![the response][tweet]

 Sarcasm?
-I don't know, is it?
+I don't know.
 Does the academy accept short films?
 I'm not socially adept.
 Maybe I wasn't clear.
 Confusion.
 But then something unanticipated happens: attention.
 Profile views and tweet impressions.
 Twitter analytics measures an increase of 1000%.

 ---

 Winter was finally coming to a close.
 The snow melted.
-When snow goes it leaves a distinctive aftermath.
+When snow goes it leaves behind a distinctive aftermath.
 Piles of gravel, salt, and soggy cigarette butts.
 Like glacial till with snowplow scars and single wet mittens.

 In a pile of detritus was a white ball.
 I picked it up.
 Solid rubber, with a grey splotch.
 A lot of bounce.
 Probably a dog toy.
 I put it in my pocket.
 I thought to [tweet about it](https://twitter.com/goeiebook/status/709378927219728384), and formed a plan to carry the ball with me at all times.
 Because by doing so you increase the chance of discovering something new.